matrix-org/matrix.org/content/blog/2025/10/2025-10-29-conference-wrap-up.md

 On that note, _more than a day's worth of video_ were recorded by the excellent Audio/Video team.
 The [Chaos Computer Club Video Operation Center](https://c3voc.de/) indeed brought their audio and video equipment and expertise, and have set up a professional recording and streaming set up.
 They trained volunteers to use their equipment and home-developed software.
 Volunteers found it easy to operate the camera and audio/video mixers.

-TODO: insert picture of Dominik operating the video mixer and the picture of Tulir operating a camera

 Amazingly, talks were not only live-streamed, they were then available on [our YouTube Channel](https://www.youtube.com/watch?v=Hvdlk3kz4wY&list=PLl5dnxRMP1hUgnYEbpEsEEhIqY_KlO3NG) and on the Chaos Computer Club's [own streaming platform](https://media.ccc.de/c/matrix-conf-2025) _within minutes_ after the speaker stopped talking.
 Even more impressive?
 The VOC team members are volunteers.

 {{ figure(